 The G.A.R.D. records radio transmissions and operations through radar surveillance based on active aircraft transponders and cross-references transponders with the FAA's Automatic Dependent Surveillance-Broadcast (ADS-B) registry to identify the make and model of the aircraft.

 How will the Airport Master Plan address the financial sustainability of the airport?

 Financial Plan

-The financial plan will address projected growth, funding needs and sources, and any proposed changes to lease rates or user fees operating costs will be benchmarked against two other airports in the region to compare costs for similar levels of service
+The financial plan

+will address

+projected growth,

+funding needs

+and sources, and

+any proposed

+changes to lease

+rates or user fees

 Birchwood's